SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 You will also find a couple of packages in the list of available presets for the so called search images, which are used by Simulator Controller to *understand* the state and available option in the Pitstop MFD *RaceRoom Racing Experience*.
 Detailed instructions for these search images can be found in the documentation for the [*RaceRoom Racing Experience* plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#important-preparation-for-the-pitstop-mfd-handling-1).
 The same applies here: If you don't find your specific language and/or screen resolution here, start with one which fits best and apply your changes afterwards.

 Most presets must simply be moved to the right list to become active.
 But there are also presets, that require you to give additional information.
-These presets must be double-clicked to open up an additional window, which let you choose more preset specific options, like the preset for downloadable meta data for additional cars in *Assetto Corsa*:
+These presets must be double-clicked to open up an additional window, which let you choose more preset specific options, like the preset for downloadable media files for additional splash screens:

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Setup%204.JPG)